 1. Earn a minimum of 45 quarter hours of graduate credit and maintain a 3.66 average.
-One-third or 15 quarter hours of this credit must be in courses open only to graduate students (courses numbered 300 and above).
-With the adviser's approval, the candidate may satisfy this one-third or 15 quarter hour requirement by taking Introduction to Graduate Study; at least one course numbered 301 or above in his major field; not more than one course numbered 301 or above outside his major field; and not more than one individual study in his own division (the course numbered 322).
+One-half of this credit must be in courses open only to graduate students (courses numbered 300 and above).

 It shall be the prerogative of the adviser in consultation with the Dean of the Graduate Division to invite certain candidates to write a thesis in partial fulfillment of the requirements for the degree.